rigenski/snacky/README.md

 ## Features

-A few of the things you can do with PYTHONS:
+A few of the things you can do with SNACKY:

 - Input player names
 - Check Highscore